-These records will be reviewed so that any patterns of inappropriate behaviour can be identified and dealt with.
+These records will be reviewed so that any patterns of inappropriate behaviour can be identified and dealt with within the low level concerns register.

 SAFER WORKING PRACTICE

 All staff have a responsibility to maintain public confidence in their ability to safeguard the welfare and best interests of children.
 They should adopt high standards of personal conduct in order to maintain confidence and respect of the general public and those with whom they work.